maartensap/riveter-nlp/README.md

 ### Installation instructions

+These instructions have been tested on OSX and Windows machines.
+We have not tested these instructions in Colab or other environments.

-We strongly recommend creating a new virtual environment.
+1. We strongly recommend creating a new virtual environment.
 Activate this environment before installing and before running the code.

 ```bash
 conda create -n riveterEnv python=3.8
 conda activate riveterEnv
 ```

-Download this repo.
+2. Download this repo.

 ```bash
 git clone https://github.com/maartensap/riveter-nlp.git